Andrija Maksimović: Red Star Belgrade

 On 5 September 2023, Maksimović signed a contract extension with Red Star Belgrade, and was placed on the B list for the 2023–24 UEFA Champions League group stage.
 On 6 December, he made his first team debut at the age of 16 years, 6 months, and 1 day in the Serbian Cup match against FK Radnički Niš.

 On 23 September 2024, Maksimović made his professional Eternal derby debut as a starter at the age of 17 years, 3 months and 18 days in the Serbian SuperLiga match against Partizan Belgrade, and he assisted Silas Katompa Mvumpa's goal, becoming the youngest assistant in the Eternal derby.
 On 27 September, he extended his contract with Red Star Belgrade until 2027.
 On 1 October, Maksimović made his UEFA Champions League debut at the age of 17 years, 3 months and 26 days in the league phase match against Inter Milan.

 On 12 April 2025, Maksimović scored his first goal in the Eternal derby at the age of 17 years, 10 months and 7 days in the Serbian SuperLiga match against Partizan Belgrade – becoming the youngest scorer in the Eternal derby.

 RB Leipzig

 On 16 July 2025, Maksimović signed a five-year contract with RB Leipzig.
+On 10 September 2026, he scored his first goal for the club in a 4–1 away defeat against Como in the Champions League.